 To choose records using more complex criteria, combine several simple criteria using AND, OR, NOT, and parentheses.
-In this example Suprtool extracts all records that have a sales_total value greater than 20000 and a product_price value less than 5000 from the d-sales dataset.
+In this example Suprtool extracts all records that have a sales_total value greater than 20000 and a product_price value less than 5000 from the sales table.